Jasonium/DataCleaningProject/Codebook.md

 *  FreqBodyAccelerometerMagnitudeStandardDev
   - Standard deviation of frequency of magnitude (in Euclidean norm) of body acceleration signals obtained from accelerometer
 *  FreqBodyAccelerometerJerkMagnitudeMean
-  - Mean of frequency of magnitude (in Euclidean norm) of body acceleration signals of body linear acceleration obtained from accelerometer
+  - Mean of frequency of magnitude (in Euclidean norm) of body linear acceleration obtained from accelerometer
 *  FreqBodyAccelerometerJerkMagnitudeStandardDev
-  - Standard deviation of frequency of magnitude (in Euclidean norm) of body acceleration signals of body linear acceleration obtained from accelerometer
+  - Standard deviation of frequency of magnitude (in Euclidean norm) of body linear acceleration obtained from accelerometer
 *  FreqBodyGyroscopeMagnitudeMean
   - Mean of frequency of magnitude (in Euclidean norm) of body acceleration signals obtained from gyroscope
 *  FreqBodyGyroscopeMagnitudeStandardDev